m-whitson/snake/README.md

 correctly, but nothing happens when I press any keys.
 I went back through and added tests for the model which all pass, and now I'll work on testing the controller.
 I'm going to review how to test using a mock because I think the issue is likely happening here.

+I made a mock view too and all the controller tests pass so it is actually calling the model.
+Still nothing happens when I press any keys.

+7/19:
+I finally figured out why the model was advancing but the view wasn't changing!
+In Field the snake field is assigned by calling this.model.getSnake() in the constructor, so it is a List<Cell> as it exists at the beginning, but that list does not get update as the model advances, so I added this.snake = this.model.getSnake();
+in paintComponent().
+The key listeners are still not working but at least it's moving again.

+It WORKS I just had to call view.addKeyListener(field).
+Now the snake can move around using the keys, next I'll work on having it grow in length when it eats food.